Josh Baltzell, Chairman, Venture Partner at Sightline Partners

-David Gill, Chairman, Audit Committee
+David Hood, Chairman, Audit Committee

-Adam Gridley, President and Chief Executive Officer
+Adam Gridley, Interim President and Chief Executive Officer – Histogenics

 Susan Washer, President and Chief Executive Officer, Applied Genetic Technologies Corporation

 Ms. Washer is the President and Chief Executive Officer of AGTC, where she has served in such capacity since March 2002 and as a member of its board of directors since November 2003.
 Ms. Washer was also AGTC’s Chief Operating Officer from October 2001 to March 2002.
-From June 1994 to October 2001, Ms. Washer led two entrepreneurial firms including serving as president and CEO of Scenic Productions and as the Founding Executive Director and then Business Advisor for the North Florida Technology Innovation Center, a public-private organization financing and providing services to entrepreneurial companies licensing STEM based technology from Florida universities.
+From June 1994 to October 2001, Ms. Washer led two entrepreneurial firms including serving as President and CEO of Scenic Productions and as the Founding Executive Director and then Business Advisor for the North Florida Technology Innovation Center, a public-private organization financing and providing services to entrepreneurial companies licensing STEM based technology from Florida universities.
 Ms. Washer currently serves on the board of directors of Biotechnology Innovation Organization (BIO) and the Alliance for Regenerative Medicine.
 Previously, Ms. Washer served as chairman of the BioFlorida board and the Southeast BIO board and continues her involvement with both organizations as a member of their respective boards.